 -

 Visualize the Normal Distribution: Always sketch a normal curve and shade the area you are trying to find.
 This visual representation helps you understand the problem better and avoid mistakes in applying the formulas.
-For example, if you are looking for the area to the right of a value, shading the right tail of the curve will remind you to subtract the z-table value from 1.
+Here's one way to look at it: if you are looking for the area to the right of a value, shading the right tail of the curve will remind you to subtract the z-table value from 1.
 This simple step can prevent many errors.

 -